jcollum/kishar-nine/README.md

 `07-nativebase`: demonstrates use of native-base (http://nativebase.io/)

 `08-material-part2`: another set of material elements: toggles, switches and checkboxes

+`09-RN-039`: updated project to work in RN 0.39

 ### Getting going
 1. clone the repo